ChalmersGU-data-structure-courses/dsabook/src/markdown/08-abstract-data-types/01-sequences.md

 ### Stacks and queues as abstract data types {#ADTs:stacks-and-queues}

-In @sec:sequences:stacks-and-queues we discussed how stacks and queues work, and that they only have two core operations -- adding and removing elememnts.
+In @sec:sequences:stacks-and-queues we discussed how stacks and queues work, and that they only have two core operations -- adding and removing elements.
 As an ADT interface we can specify them like this:

     interface Stack of T extends Collection: